JiagengDing/jiagengding.github.io/en/about/index.md

 ## About the Website

 This blog I built with [hugo](https://gohugo.io), theme by [even](https://github.com/olOwOlo/hugo-theme-even) and hosted by Cloudflare Pages.

-The performance of Hugo really shocked me!

-Contents on this website reserves all rights, unless otherwise specified.

 ## Contact